ministryofjustice/moj-frontend/docs/service-patterns/apply.md

 - As a third party, I need to be able to upload and receive correspondence for the claimant.
 - As a third party, I need to easily be able to review information to help the claimant.
 - I need to know a third party will be able to act on my behalf if needed.
-- I need to be kept safe throughout the ‘apply’ process (for example, if I'm a victim of domestic violence).
+- I need to be kept safe throughout the ‘apply’ process (for example, if I'm a victim of domestic abuse).

 ### User needs for managing applications